-- The NHS Ayrshire and Arran gentamicin prescription chart must be used when gentamicin is prescribed as per this guideline, "IV gentamicin in adults ≥16 years old." - The charts should be used for prescribing treatment doses of gentamicin in conjunction with the existing inpatient prescribing chart (e.g. kardex or electronic prescribing) and medical/nursing documentation. - These charts contain a step-wise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and re-prescribing. - An antimicrobial app and/or online calculator is available and should be used to calculate the initial gentamicin dose.
+- The NHS A&A gentamicin prescription chart must be used when gentamicin is prescribed as per this guideline, "IV gentamicin in adults ≥16 years old." - The charts should be used for prescribing treatment doses of gentamicin in conjunction with the existing inpatient prescribing chart (e.g. kardex or electronic prescribing) and medical/nursing documentation. - These charts contain a step-wise approach to safe and effective prescribing and key points of advice on monitoring, interpreting and re-prescribing. - An online calculator is available on AthenA and should be used to calculate the initial gentamicin dose.

-Reference: ADTC 189/04 Supersedes: ADTC 189/3 Page 1 of 5 Written by: KA Calder and K Hamilton on behalf of the Antimicrobial Management Team (AMT) Date written: July 2021 Date approved by AMG: 27th August 2021 Review date: August 2024
+Reference: ADTC 189/05 Supersedes: ADTC 189/04 Written by: KA Calder and K Hamilton on behalf of the Antimicrobial Management Team (AMT)

+Date approved by AMG: 4th April 2025 Review date: April 2028